 In this post, I show how to wear a leather skirt that is almost floor length.
 This outfit example shows this cherry red A-line leather skirt with fall snake skin open-toe booties, a short-sleeve cashmere black knit sweater, and a gray cashmere cardigan.

 Like with fabric maxi skirts, you have to balance the skin/fabric to not look old-fashioned.
 Thus, when it is already too cold to go bare legs, fake the look with pantyhose like in the inspiration photos below.
 Also you have to create a balance between the long skirt and whatever you wear on top.
 Knotting the tails of the cardigan “shortens” it visually, and adds some shape.
 The bold necklace that I made in a recreational class when I was in college, adds further interest.
-The bright cherry red added a pop of color to up the mood on this rainy fall day.
+The bright cherry red added a pop of color to improve the mood on this rainy day in fall.
 Its leather is a great wind protection.

-While in the above look, the knotted tails of the cardigan create a long-under-short look, the look below shows a long jacket over the top, and hence a long-over-long look.
-Again the right balance for the hem lines is important for the look to work.
+In the above look, the knotted tails of the cardigan create a long-under-short look.
+The look below shows a long jacket over the top, and hence a long-over-long look.
+Again the right balance for the horizontal lines is important for the look to work.
 Pulling the drawstrings a bit gives the illusion of a peplum.
 It creates some curves and highlights the waistline of the skirt.
 All these efforts serve to balance the look.

 Another way to create a skin-leather balance is to go for a short-sleeve or 3/4 sleeve top.
 The outfit idea below features a 3/4 sleeve striped T-shirt with the nappa bottom.
 The plateau sandals add height which helps to not overwhelm the frame.
 A high heel is a Must for all petites when wearing anything “maxi.”

 The following example shows this long cherry red leather skirt with a menswear cable-knit sweater and a big statement necklace in beige and rose.
-The necklace’s beads are a darker and lighter version of the sweater’s and skirt’s colors, respectively.
+The necklace beads are a darker and lighter version of the sweater and skirt colors, respectively.
 The Hunter boots pick up the color of the beige strands in the necklace.
 The wide sweater offsets the slim cut of the skirt (or vice versa).
 This means the looks is an example of bulky with slim.

-Under the sweater I wear a long sleeve layering top to provide some extra insulation.
-Note that coarse knits like this sweater are “cold bridges”.
+In the look shown in the photo below, I wear a long sleeve layering top under the sweater to provide some extra insulation.
+Note that coarse knits like this sweater are “cold bridges” (Read more on cold bridges in the post at the link).
 The air can easily enter or leave through the loops of the knit.
 Thus, a fisherman cable-knit sweater like this one is not a good protection from the cold in windy climates.
-Even in cold climates with calm or no winds like in Interior Alaska, it needs some extra thoughts.
+Even in cold climates with calm or no winds like in Interior Alaska, wearing it needs some extra thoughts.
 My solution was to wear the cape shown below that does not easily let air in or out.
-Paired with the beret the outfit gets a 70s French twist.
+Paired with the beret the outfit gets a French style twist.

 A waist or upper hip long jeans or (colored) denim jacket is a great cover-up to stay warm in the already cool morning and evening hours in fall.